simolus3/sqlite3.dart/sqlite3/README.md

 Note: Compiling sqlite3 to WebAssembly is not necessary for users of this package, just grab the `.wasm` from the latest release on GitHub.

+This section describes how to compile the WebAssembly modules from source.
+This uses a LLVM-based toolchain with components of the WASI SDK for C runtime components.

 #### Setup

 ##### Linux